lincolnnguyen18/weespeak/README.md

 - [ ] User can video call a friend
 - [ ] User can share screen
 - [ ] User can share files
-- [ ] User can send text messages and files between their own devices
 - [ ] TURN server is secured by REST API
-- [ ] User can customize the color for their speech bubbles
+- [ ] User can customize the color of their speech bubbles

 ## Future Ideas